badmanwillis/Proj515-Alpha-Master/README.md

 ## Usage
 All of the folder are ROS packages, containing the relevant code.
 Place them into your_workspace/src.
 You will need to change the filepaths in alpha_urdf for display.launch and alpha.xml.
 Then build the package using catkin_make.

+## To Do
+* Add odom & base controller package.
+* Add readme code for odom and base controller package.
+* Merge launch files to launch the entire workspace from one terminal command.